thakurshalabh08/metemirge/README.md

 Input: filtered and cleaned fastq files.

 Output:
-1) Reconstructed marker sequences
+1) Reconstructed marker sequences (fasta format)
-2) Taxonomy assignment
+2) Best BLAST hit for marker sequences from reference databases with taxonomic annotation.
-3) Taxonomic Relative abundance
+3) Taxonomic table for the sample with relative abundance of microbial composition.

 ## Installation